NRCan/CanFlood/README.md

 ## Installation Instructions

 1) Ensure the QGIS version 'tested' above is installed and working on your system ([Qgis all releases download page](https://qgis.org/downloads/)).
 Ensure the 'processing' plugin is installed and enabled in QGIS.
+WARNING!
+QGIS has retired their old installer and is no longer supporting 32-bit binaries.
+If you get a 'Couldn't load plugin 'canflood'' error after installing the plugin (or you have a Qt version <5.15.2), see [this post](https://github.com/NRCan/CanFlood/issues/27).

 2) Ensure the required python packages or dependencies shown in the [requirements file](https://github.com/NRCan/CanFlood/blob/master/canflood/requirements.txt) are installed.
 Typically, this step is skipped and users just attempt to use the tool until an error is thrown.
 As of last test, a default install of QGIS 3.16 included all the CanFlood dependencies except 'openpyxl' (needed by the 'results - BCA' tools).
 Instructions for installing additional python packages in QGIS are provided [here](https://github.com/NRCan/CanFlood/issues/6).